fbpx

 Reading Time: 4 minutes

 The United States is approaching the November 2024 Presidential election during a period of sharp division.
-Vice President Kamala Harris and President Donald Trump lead groups that are highly polarized, and greatly at odds.
+Vice President Kamala Harris and President Donald Trump lead groups that are highly polarised, and greatly at odds.

 This has led many to speculate on various potential outcomes, ranging from a peaceful transition of power to other scenarios like civil unrest or civil war.
 This analysis will assess the likely scenarios and assign percentages to their likelihood.